-- 3. Lubricate the attachment male and female with a small amount of petroleum jelly.
+- 1. Block out the gingival aspect of the female. - Remove the existing males as outlined above and replace them with the black fabrication males.
+The built-in spacer of the fabrication male will hold the partial denture in the upper limit of its 0.4mm vertical resiliency. - 3.
+Lubricate the attachment male and female with a small amount of petroleum jelly.
 This will prevent the impression material from entering the attachment. - 4.
 Make a wash impression. - 5.
-Snap processing jigs on the fabrication males in the impression and pour a stone model. - After processing, try the denture in the mouth and adjust the occlusion if necessary.
+Snap processing jigs on the fabrication males in the impression and pour a stone model. - 6.
+After processing, try the denture in the mouth and adjust the occlusion if necessary.
 Replace the black fabrication males with the final males utilizing the Core Cutter and Seating Tool as described above.